Skip to content

 Background & Motivation

-CT reconstruction is a canonical inverse problem: recovering an unknown object from projection measurements.
-When measurements are sparse or noisy, the problem becomes ill-posed and requires prior knowledge.
-Prior-based approaches have evolved from classical regularization (TV) to deep learning (supervised learning, DIP) and more recently to diffusion models.
+CT reconstruction is a typical inverse problem aimed at recovering an unknown object from projection measurements.
+When measurements are sparse or noisy, the problem is ill-posed and requires prior knowledge.
+Prior methods have evolved from classical regularization (TV) to deep learning (supervised learning, DIP), and recently to diffusion models.

-Core Contribution: Rather than proposing a new algorithm, this work constructs the first systematic benchmark to answer the question: "How well do diffusion models actually perform in CT?"
+Goal: This work does not propose a new algorithm but builds the first systematic benchmark to answer "how diffusion models actually perform in CT."

 Method